 Starting off with a place I have lived on and off in since 2007: Cairns.
 Cairns is home to the world heritage Great Barrier Reef and the world’s oldest tropical rainforest and is a must do destination for any one travelling around Australia and Queensland.
 Cairns was hit very hard during the COVID19 restrictions, with so many locals employed or running tourism or hospitality businesses.
-With amazing deals and cheap flights coming out every day now, make sure you book a trip to Cairns before the end of 2020.
+With amazing deals and cheap flights coming out every day now, make sure you book a trip to Cairns in 2022.

 For more pictures of this spot: Before it’s your favourite place, it’s a place you’ve never been | Fitzroy Island.

 Moreton Bay Island is only a ferry ride away from Brisbane and as such is a popular Brisbane day trip.
 On a clear day, you can even see the Brisbane City high rises on the horizon.
 Enjoy sand tobogganing down the dunes or swimming amongst the sunken Tangalooma Wrecks.

 Outback Queensland is a hidden gem that you should definitely add to your Queensland 2022 list.
 Less than 3 hours drive out of Cairns, you can explore caves that are millions of years in the making and discover how this barren outback actually used to be a part of the Great Barrier Reef.

 The Gold Coast is situated at the very bottom of Queensland and is a popular holiday destination.
 Famous for an array of experiences and landscapes you can enjoy the fast paced city and nightclub scene, the gorgeous beaches and beach walks or the beautiful Gold Coast hinterland and waterfalls.
 The choice is up to you.